WendyQuarteer/js-complete-course/00-readit-fixit-writeit/01-Read-It/02/readme.md

 * Do you notice a difference between the 2 document.write lines?

-The 2nd one contains a calculation (amount:2)
+The 2nd one contains a calculation (amount:2) inside a placeholder.

 * Look at the 'Template literals' documentation